Gain the writing and reporting skills necessary for success as a journalist in the digital age.

-- Master the latest reporting, writing, and technical skills for traditional and digital mediums.
+- Master the latest reporting, writing, and technical skills for traditional and digital media.

 - Build greater confidence surrounding multimedia communication, identifying and pitching stories, and connecting with editors.

-- Learn techniques for conducting incisive interviews, gathering salient information, and writing with clarity, style, and impact.
+- Learn techniques for conducting incisive interviews, gathering salient information, and writing compelling narratives with with clarity and style.

 - Develop deeper understanding in focused topic areas, such as international security, nonprofit management, legal studies, and environmental policy.